britishdan/greeting-tdd-tutorial/part-3.md

 ```
 The test needs to pass the name to the `whenGreetingIsCalled()` method so it can be sent on the request.
 We do not want the change to effect the other tests, so we make the name param optional and only add the query param to the request if it is passed.
-Before running the test, how do yo uexpect the test to fail?
+Before running the test, how do you expect the test to fail?
 We expect the test to fail with `'Hello' != 'Hello Dalia'`.
 Run the test and see that the test fails as expected.
 Let's implement the minimum amount of code to pass the test.